kunrex/Sugar.Lang/docs/README.md

     }
 }
 ```
-Cast and operator overloads must be public and static. indexers and constructors cannot be static.
+Cast and operator overloads must be public and static.
+Constructors may be static but a class can only define one parameterless static constructor.
+Indexers, however, cannot be static.
 All structures have a default string conversion and constructor unless specified.

-### Import Statements
+## Import Statements
 Sugar defaults the directory structure as the project structure.
 Import statements are used to navigate this structure using relative file paths.
 ```java
 import "..directory.sub_directory.file.Class";